 Communities of Interest (COI's) are the primary forums for collaboration and are typically organized around a common practice area or current issue in academic libraries.
 COI's can be formed by any interested party within OPAL.
 While some COI's are common interest networking groups, others are more actively involved in projects.
 COIs can come and go as needs arise.
 For example, the Website Revision COI has created a new OPAL website and logo.

 A community of interest can be initiated and led by anyone in OPAL.
-If you decide to initiate a new COI, inform the current OPAL Executive Committee Liaison and post the interest on OShare.
+If you decide to initiate a new COI, inform the current OPAL Executive Committee Liaison and post the interest on the OSHARE email list.

 These communities of interest may:

 The COI Liaison to the Executive Committee serves as a communication tool between the COIs and Executive Committee.
 This position is elected biannually on even numbered years but can serve consecutive years.
-The current Liaison is Jessica Crossfield McIntosh (email@example.com).
 The COI Liaison reports to the Executive Committee on issues, goals, and practices addressed by the COIs.

-Below is a OPAL Meeting Template and will make reporting and reading the activities of the various groups easier for all.
+Below is an OPAL Meeting Template that makes reporting and reading the activities of the various groups easier for all.
 Meeting minutes should be drafted as an accessible document and sent to the Liason for posting on the OPAL website.

 How does one initiate a COI?

 Any OPAL member can begin a COI via OSHARE.
 Simply send an inquiry of interest to the rest of OPAL.
 If there are others interested, let the community liaison know, and the group has started.
 Decide amongst yourselves if you want to meet face-to-face (at OhioNet, regionally, etc), meet virtually, have a conference call, or just ‘talk’ through the listserv- whatever works.